Become a Counselor

 How to Apply to be a Counselor

 Counselor recruitment occurs at the beginning of each academic year during the fall semester.
-In the fall of 2020, applicants will be expected to attend a UJC informational session, complete an application, and interview with the Senior Counselors.
+Interested students should attend an UJC informational session, complete an application, and interview with the Senior Counselors.
 If selected as a Counselor, one should expect to complete a full semester of training and shadowing before beginning to take on a their own caseload.

 An Ideal Counselor Candidate